srevenant/ovpn-tool/README.md

 ### Setup secured auth delegation

+vpnstart supports wrapping a username/password with a one time password (OTP/MFA), where this file is secured with gpg encryption.
+You can easily generate this file with vpnstart (if authpass.txt is your auth credentials file):

+	vpnstart --newauth authpass.txt

-You can configure an encrypted passfile using GPG.
-First, create a base file such as `onelogin.auth` and format it as:
+And the tool will take care of the rest.
+If you want to create it by hand, you can do it as well.
+First, create a base file such as `authpass.txt` and format it as:

 	username
 	password%{OTP}